-In 2013 James joined Fitzpatrick Referrals as a Duty Vet and completed a one year surgical internship.
-Following this James stayed at Fitzpatrick Referrals to pursue his goal of becoming a specialist surgeon and completed a three year, European College of Veterinary Surgeons approved, residency program in small animal surgery.
-James has also studied towards and is awaiting examination for the RCVS Advanced Veterinary Practice Certificate in Veterinary Diagnostic Imaging.
+In 2013, James joined Fitzpatrick Referrals as a duty vet and completed a one-year surgical internship.
+Following this, James stayed at Fitzpatrick Referrals to pursue his goal of becoming a specialist surgeon and completed a three-year residency programme in small animal surgery.
+James became a diplomate of the European College of Veterinary Surgeons in February 2018.

 Global Positioning System Derived Performance Measures Are Responsive Indicators of Physical Activity, Disease and the Success of Clinical Treatments in Domestic Dogs

-Dylan N. Clements, Elizabeth A. Bruno, James W. Guthrie, Richard J. Mellanby, Stephen A. Ellwood:
+Elizabeth A. Bruno, James W. Guthrie, Stephen A. Ellwood, Richard J. Mellanby, Dylan N. Clements:

 Effect of signalment on the presentation of canine patients suffering from cranial cruciate ligament disease

 James W. Guthrie, B Keeley, E Maddock, S. R. Bright, C. May: